 Kim called the time away from the “spotlight” a time of recovery, during which she’d focus on a different kind of movement: one involving herself and her health before everything else.
 She explained that although it was a difficult process, she nevertheless received love and support from friends and family who’d been moved by her dedication to a new form of well-being for herself.

-And in the moment I saw her go up, I was truly proud of my city, not just for Kim as my friend, nor just because of the Beautiful Gate as a community, but I was proud of all of Los Angeles for giving me a shot to breathe in yet another fun story about my town to share with others.
+And in the moment I saw her go up, I was truly proud of my city, not just for Kim, nor just because of the Beautiful Gate as a community, but I was proud of all of Los Angeles for giving me a shot to breathe in yet another quirky story about my town.
 To call it important work is just the start; in my opinion, the future looks bright for each of the characters from last night’s Open Mic, and as the days go on I will surely stay tuned to share more about them soon.
 You should stay tuned for it too!
 Of course, on none other than JIMBO TIMES!